Reviewed and updated for accuracy on August 9, 2019 by Dr. Hanie Elfenbein, DVM, PhD

 Diagnosing Diabetes in Cats

-In addition to checking the glucose (sugar) levels in the blood and urine, your vet will be checking for evidence of other disease that have symptoms similar to diabetes, like kidney disease and hyperthyroidism.
+In addition to checking the glucose (sugar) levels in your cat’s blood and urine, your vet will be checking for evidence of other diseases that have symptoms similar to diabetes, like kidney disease and hyperthyroidism.

 Treatment for Diabetic Cats

-The goals of treatment are to have a cat that is free of diabetic symptoms and that has a blood glucose level that is near normal.
-To achieve this, the course of treatment will have to be individualized for your cat.
+The goal of treatment is to have a cat that is free of diabetic symptoms with a blood glucose level that is near the normal range.

-If your cat has developed the complication of ketoacidosis, he will be hospitalized and given IV insulin as well as IV fluids until he is eating and his blood sugar stabilizes.
-Then he will be switched to subcutaneous insulin and sent home.
+If your cat has developed the complication of diabetic ketoacidosis, they will be hospitalized and given IV insulin as well as IV fluids until they are eating and their blood sugar and electrolytes stabilize.
+Then they will be switched to subcutaneous insulin and sent home.

-At-home insulin therapy commences once the diagnosis has been confirmed and any infection or ketoacidosis is under control.
-Your veterinarian will give you instructions and demonstrate how to give your cat insulin at home.
+At-home insulin therapy commences once the diagnosis has been confirmed and any infections are under control.
+Your veterinarian will give you instructions and show you how to give your cat insulin at home.

 Based on your cat’s symptoms and the test results, the insulin dose is adjusted and the glucose curve is repeated.
 This cycle is repeated until your cat shows no diabetic symptoms and the blood glucose levels stay within an acceptable range.

-Treatment also involves switching your cat to a high protein, low carbohydrate canned food, if possible, and weight loss if your cat is obese.
+Treatment also involves switching your cat to a high-protein, low-carbohydrate canned food, if possible, and weight loss if your cat is obese.

 Living and Management for Diabetic Cats

-If the original symptoms start reappearing, your cat may need a change in insulin dose, or a trip to your veterinarian to see if other problems, like a bladder infection or hyperthyroidism, have developed.
+If the original symptoms reappear, your cat may need a change in insulin dose or a trip to your veterinarian to see if other problems, like a bladder infection or hyperthyroidism, have developed.

 Prevention of Diabetes in Cats

-Do not allow your cat to become obese, encourage exercise, feed cat-appropriate food, and avoid long-term use of corticosteroids if possible.
+Do not allow your cat to become obese—encourage exercise, feed cat-appropriate food and avoid long-term use of steroids if possible.

-The most important step is good communication.
+The most important step is maintaining good communication with your veterinarian.
 Talk to your vet about any changes you observe in your cat.
-Ask questions about anything you do not understand; there is a lot more to know about caring for a diabetic cat than is described here.
+Ask questions about anything you do not understand; there’s a lot more to properly caring for a diabetic cat than is described here.